bibo19842003/gerrit-document-cn-translation/dev-roles.md

 Community managers must not be steering committee members at the same time so that they can represent the community without conflict of interest.

+Anybody from the Gerrit community can candidate as community manager.
-Nomination process, election process and election period for the non-Google community manager are the same as for [steering committee members](dev-processes.md).
+This means, in contrast to candidating for the ESC, candidating as community manager is not limited to Gerrit maintainers.
+Otherwise the nomination process, election process and election period for the non-Google community manager are the same as for [steering committee members](dev-processes.md).